UK Cyber Crime Statistics 2025

 What is Cyber Crime?

-Cybercrime refers to any criminal activity carried out using computers and the internet.
-With the rise of technology and the increasing reliance on digital communication, cybercrime has become a significant concern for individuals, businesses, and governments worldwide.
-Cybercrime can take many forms, including hacking, identity theft, phishing scams, and cyberbullying.
+It can take many forms, including hacking, identity theft, phishing scams, and cyberbullying.
 Hacking involves gaining unauthorised access to computer systems, networks, or data and can be done for various malicious purposes.
 Phishing scams are designed to trick individuals into providing personal information through fraudulent emails or websites.

 Global Cyber Crime Statistics

 In late February 2020, the NCSC was evaluating a number of new takedown initiatives for the new financial year.
 The final decision on which initiatives would be implemented was made in March, just as the UK was entering the first lockdown.
-The NCSC noted the link between commodity cyber crime and subsequent fraud that may follow a breach of credentials or personal information through phishing or similar attacks.
-To do more to prevent this, they decided to see whether the Takedown service could lower the value proposition for other types of high-volume internet-enabled fraud.
+They noted the link between commodity cyber crime and subsequent fraud that may follow a breach of credentials or personal information through phishing or similar attacks.

 Let’s take a look at the targeted attacks by type between March and December 2020.